YHKimmm/EcoMute/README.md

 To use Eco-Mute, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/eco-mute.git`
+1. Clone the repository: `git clone https://github.com/YHKimmm/EcoMute.git`
-2. Navigate to the project directory: `cd eco-mute`
+2. Navigate to the project directory: `cd ecomute`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. Open your preferred web browser and go to `http://localhost:3000/`